orbeon/orbeon-forms-doc/form-builder/http-services.md

 - **Service Name**
     - This is the name of the service, as seen by Form Builder.
 Must start with a letter, and may not contain spaces.
+    - [SINCE Orbeon Forms 2020.1] The service can be renamed, and actions that use the service are automatically updated.
 - **Resource URL**
     - `HTTP` or `HTTPS` URL to which the service must be called.
     - The value is an XPath Value Template, which means that the URL can be dynamic.
 For example, with Orbeon Forms 2018.1's `fr:control-string-value()` function: